 This one is a no-brainer for most people.
 Even people who don't naturally gravitate to museums will most likely find a way to entertain themselves with over 250 museums to choose from.
 L.A. museums cover everything from art and history to planes, trains and cars, and from bunnies to police memorabilia, to martial arts, to death, and the death of relationships, to name a few.
 There are also many great museums that can keep the kids entertained for the entire day.

 Your photos from the bus or van won't be as pretty as on a sunny day, but if you have a limited amount of time in town, it's a good way to get an overview of the city or see some celebrity homes.
-You can kill a few hours, learn some interesting LA history and stay dry, as long as you don't take an open-top tour.
+You can kill a few hours, learn some interesting L.A. history, and stay dry, as long as you don't take an open-top tour.

-Take a Spa Day
+Relax With a Spa Day

 The closest thing to a destination spa in the L.A. area bordering Ventura County is at the Four Seasons Westlake Village, where you can easily spend an entire day or week being pampered with an outdoor serenity pool, numerous hot tubs, and the Santa Monica Mountains in the background.

 But some of the top L.A. luxury hotels around the city also have lovely spas onsite, or relationships with nearby day spas.
 Treat yourself to a massage, manicure, pedicure, facial, or any of the other healing and pampering modalities, or just enjoy the hot tub, sauna, or steam room.
 You'll feel much more like you've been on vacation than when you are running around the city full force.
 Also, duos seeking relaxation can check out the Top Couples Spas in LA.